luweizheng/luweizheng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a research engineer at the High-Performance Computing Center, Renmin University of China.
 I'm broadly interested in High-Performance Data Analysis, Data Science, and Machine Learning Systems.
-I am a technical evangelist, having authored articles and tutorials on diverse topics, including distributed computing (e.g. [Flink](https://lulaoshi.info/flink/), [Distributed Python](https://scale-py.godaai.org/)).
+I am a technical evangelist, having authored articles and tutorials on diverse topics, including distributed computing (e.g. [Flink](https://lulaoshi.info/flink/), [Scalable Python](https://scale-py.godaai.org/)).
 Furthermore, I have published several books and delivered presentations at various industrial and academic conferences.

 Before joining Renmin University, I had garnered years of experience working with some of the leading Chinese tech companies.
-For example, at [Xiaomi Inc.](https://en.wikipedia.org/wiki/Xiaomi) (小米集团), I held the position of Big Data Engineer, where I developed the recommendation system for the Xiaomi Browser.
+For example, at [Xiaomi Inc.](https://en.wikipedia.org/wiki/Xiaomi) (小米), I held the position of Big Data Engineer, where I developed the recommendation system for the Xiaomi Browser.

 ## Research Interests